edgedelta/docs/docs/configuration/outputs.md

 ### Option 1: Create an Output at the Organization Level

-1. In the Edge Delta Admin portal, on the left-side navigation, click **Integrations**.
+1. In the Edge Delta App, on the left-side navigation, click **Integrations**.
 2. Under **Add Integrations**, select the desired destination and output type.
 3. Complete the missing fields, and then click **Save**.